vinayudyawer/ATT/R/Functions to be finished/LeastCost UD/README.md

 <br>
 The detection data needs to be in a ATTdata object format (from VTrack), so it can recognise variables correctly.
 At the moment, the function only works for a single individual at a time.
 More development is required to make this run across multiple tags.

-You can supply your own cost layer as calculated above.
+You can supply your own cost or transition layers as calculated above.
 But if you dont have it, the function can extract coastline data from the OpenStreetMap server and calculate a rough cost layer.
 The OSM server may not have a very accurate coastline sometimes, so check to see if you can find a more accurate or updated polygon for land in your study site.

 ```{r}
 least.costUD <- lcDistance(ATTdata = ATTdata,  ## Station information, tagdata and taginfo data all in one ATTdata object